 Kiene has an interdisciplinary focus in Comparative Literature.
-She is trained in literature and film on the MA level (cum laude), as well as in literature, music, and music philosophy on the PhD level (cum laude) with a focus on Anglophone, French, and German aesthetics.
-She has since developed research lines in literature, (new) media, and creative thinking.
-She was Head of Humanities at University College Utrecht between 2017 and 2020, and director of graduate studies for the Department of Languages, Literature, and Communication between 2013 and 2017.
+She was trained in literature and film on the MA level (cum laude), as well as in literature, music, and music philosophy on the PhD level (cum laude) with a focus on Anglophone, French, and German aesthetics.
+She has since developed research lines in literature, (new) media, comparative philosophy, and creative thinking.
+She was Head of Humanities at University College Utrecht between 2017-2020, and director of graduate studies for the Department of Languages, Literature, and Communication between 2013- 2017.
+As of 2021, Kienes has been section head of Comparative Literature, while since 2022, she has been co-leader of the research group Modern and Contemporary Literature (ICON) at Utrecht.
 Between 2011-2016 she was project leader of the NWO-funded VIDI research project Back to the Book, and visiting scholar at Harvard University in 2010-2011.
-She has worked in Utrecht since 2001, having previously taught at Groningen University and the Free University of Amsterdam.
-Kiene is a member of the Utrecht School for medical humanities and co-founder of the interdisciplinary platform UPCE, which seeks to empower creativity in primary, secondary, and higher education.
-She has been a member of the research committee on Literature, Arts and Media (CLAM) of the International Comparative Literature Association since 2018, and member of the editorial board of the Journal for Possibility Studies (Wiley) since 2022.
+Kiene is a member of the New Utrecht School (Medical Science), program director of the MSc Medical Humanities, and co-founder of the interdisciplinary platform UPCE, which seeks to empower creativity in primary, secondary, and higher education.
+She has been a member of the research committee on Literature, Arts and Media (CLAM) of the International Comparative Literature Association since 2018, and a member of the editorial board of the Journal for Possibility Studies and Society since 2022.

-Kiene teaches MA courses on literature and comparative media, the RMA research lab, and BA courses on creativity, literary theory and intermediality (literature, film, and music), literature and human rights, literature and philosophy, and current theories and world literature.
+Kiene teaches R/MA courses on literature and comparative media, the RMA research lab, and BA courses on poetic language in Dao and Zen as philosophy, creativity, literary theory and intermediality (literature, film, and music), literature and human rights, and current theories and world literature.
 She lectures in the Netherlands and abroad on her research and related interests, such as mastering creativity and creative thinking for medical humanities.